manchikantivikas/Language_Translation_Service_English_to_French/README.md

 - **Incorporating Feedback Loop**: Implementing a system for users to provide feedback on translations, which can be used to further train and refine the model.
 - **Exploring Advanced NLP Techniques**: Investigating the use of newer NLP techniques and models to improve translation quality.

-## Dataset
-The dataset used in this project is an English-French translation dataset, consisting of parallel sentences in both languages.
-It's essential for training the neural machine translation model.
-The dataset can be accessed [here](https://www.kaggle.com/datasets/devicharith/language-translation-englishfrench).